Attendance & Lateness

 One of our basic principles is to celebrate success.
 Good attendance is fundamental to a successful and fulfilling school experience.
 We actively promote 100% attendance for all our pupils and we use a variety of weekly, termly and annual awards to promote good attendance and punctuality.

-The Governors, Head Teacher and Staff in partnership with parents have a duty to promote full attendance at St Mary’s Catholic Primary School.
+The Governors, Executive Headteacher, Academy Principal and Staff in partnership with parents have a duty to promote full attendance at St Mary’s Catholic Primary School.

 Parents have a legal duty to ensure that their child(ren) attend school regularly and arrive on time.
 Regular attendance is essential to the all-round development of the child and they should be allowed to take full advantage of educational opportunities available to them.
 Poor attendance undermines their education and sometimes, puts pupils at risk, encouraging anti-social behaviour.